hurairaali/alpha-AGI/docs/customizations.md

 ## Testing & Deployment

 Test your application thoroughly using local development (refer to README.md for local build instructions).
-Deploy using your preferred hosting service. big-AGI supports deployment on platforms like Vercel, Docker, or any Node.js-compatible service, especially those supporting NextJS's "Edge Runtime."
+Deploy using your preferred hosting service. alpha-AGI supports deployment on platforms like Vercel, Docker, or any Node.js-compatible service, especially those supporting NextJS's "Edge Runtime."

 - [deploy-cloudflare.md](deploy-cloudflare.md): for Cloudflare Workers deployment
 - [deploy-docker.md](deploy-docker.md): for Docker deployment instructions and examples